Francescobovo/Snapshot_Ensemble_AutoMachineLearning/README.md

 To train WRN or DenseNet models on FASHION MNIST (or use pre trained models):

-1. Run the `train_fashion_mnist.py` script to train the WRN-16-4 model on FASHION MNIST dataset (not required since weights are provided)
+1. Run the `train_*.py` script to train the WRN-16-4 model on FASHION MNIST or CIFAR-10/CIFAR-100 dataset (not required since weights are provided)
-2. Run the `predict_fashion_mnist.py` script to make an ensemble prediction.
+2. Run the `predict_*.py` script to make an ensemble prediction.

 According to the original paper, models trained on more complex datasets such as CIFAR 100 and Tiny ImageNet obtaines a greater boost from the ensemble model.

-In the `predict_fashion_mnist.py` script is possible to compute the Classifier Output Difference (COD) dendrogram.
+In the `predict_*.py` script is possible to compute the Classifier Output Difference (COD) dendrogram.
 COD is a metric that measures the number of observations on which a pair of classifiers yields a different prediction.
 A high value of COD indicates that two classifiers yield different predictions, hence they would be well suited to combine in an ensemble.
 This method of ensemble selection is well explained on the project paper developed.

 ## Parameters
 Some parameters for WRN models from the original paper: